TarundeepSingh-SUAS/Buddy-Memory-Allocation-in-FreeRTOS/README.md

 ------------------------------------------------------------

-For an inquiry or doubts, do contact me via mail: tarundeep2906@gmail.com
+For any inquiries or doubts, do contact me via mail: tarundeep2906@gmail.com